 The image is a fairly classic “rule of thirds” composition but there are several other things happening here that I’m pleased with.
 The light coloured dress of the woman contrasts well with the dark interior of the room behind her, her posture with her hands up to her face is interesting, the wall itself is full of texture, colours and repeating lines and graphic elements.
-Finally there is the cable strung across the bottom half of the image and forming a crescent shape, to me this seems to act as a compositional counter point to the woman at the window.
+Finally, there is the cable strung across the bottom half of the image and forming a crescent shape, to me this seems to act as a compositional counterpoint to the woman at the window.

 Processing wise, the image has had little done to it.
-A slight lens correction was applied to counter some minor pincushion distortion which occurs with the zoom at its 300 mm end.
-The image was straightened and minor adjustments made to contrast and colour saturation, in Lightroom.
+A slight lens correction was applied to counter some minor pincushion distortion that occurs with the zoom at its 300 mm end.
+The image was straightened and minor adjustments were made to contrast and colour saturation, in Lightroom.
 The image was then taken into Photoshop where some image sharpening was applied and the conversion to jpeg format was carried out.

-- KD 4 September, 2010 at 3:27 pm Thanks Lisa, I appreciate the feedback.
+KD: 4 September, 2010 at 3:27 pm Thanks Lisa, I appreciate the feedback.
 This is one of the shots that I’m most pleased with from the trip.
 KD.